chatwoot/docs/docs/self-hosted/deployment/runbooks/migrate-chatwoot-database.md

 and now wants to migrate to managed database service.

 In this guide, we assume you want to migrate to AWS RDS.
-This guide should be equally applicable to any other managed databse service or even migrating data between different Chatwoot installations.
+This guide should be equally applicable to any other managed database service or even migrating data between different Chatwoot installations.

 1. Stop Chatwoot service to stop database activity.
 ```
 sudo systemctl stop chatwoot.target
 ```

-2. Backup the database using `pg_dump` tool.
+2. Back up the database using `pg_dump` tool.
 ```
 pg_dump -Fc --no-acl --no-owner  -U postgres chatwoot_production > /tmp/cw.dump
 ```

-3. Create a RDS Postgres instance in your aws account.
+3. Create an RDS Postgres instance in your aws account.
 Refer https://aws.amazon.com/getting-started/hands-on/create-connect-postgresql-db/.

-4. Verify connectivity to the new RDS instance from your Chatwoot installatin.
+4. Verify connectivity to the new RDS instance from your Chatwoot installation.
 ```
 psql -h <hostname> -u postgres -d postgres
 ```